 Sana Crown is also launching a basketball initiative and investing in Ethiopian craftsmen in 2022, so the influence doesn’t end there.

 Sana is dedicating her life to Sana Crown because she believes it will have a profound impact on the Ethiopian women and young girls with whom she works.

 Brianna Kilcullen // Founder of Anact

-During her tenure, she integrated a $2 billion sustainability program, created prAna’s first ever Impact Report, expanded the Fair Trade USA program into Vietnam, participated as a key contributor to REI’s Product Sustainability Standards, shared best practices in sustainability solutions for brands such as Surftech, Kohls, the adidas Group and The Cheesecake Factory.
+Notably, she spearheaded the integration of a substantial $2 billion sustainability initiative, authored prAna’s inaugural Impact Report, expanded the Fair Trade USA program into Vietnam, contributed significantly to REI’s Product Sustainability Standards, and provided expertise in sustainability solutions for brands like Surftech, Kohls, the adidas Group, and The Cheesecake Factory.

 Geoff Hucker // Founder of Work For Impact

 Geoff is a distinguished figure in the nonprofit and social enterprise arena with an impressive track record of over 18 years of experience.
 His fervent advocacy revolves around socially responsible, purpose-driven businesses.

 Notably, he is the visionary behind the establishment, leadership, and expansion of the acclaimed charity, Beyond The Orphanage.